smabuk/ConsoleGames/README.md

 You can exit the puzzle at any time by pressing `Escape`.

 ### To be implemented
-- The board needs to be checked to ensure that all dice are part of words of at least 3 letters.
 - The board needs to be checked to ensure that all dice are in 1 contiguous block.

 ---